prachwal/preact-nebula-ui/docs/legacy/COMPONENT_ARCHITECTURE_SUMMARY.md

 - Accessibility support
 - Custom styling options

-### ✅ Kompleksowe testowanie
+### ✅ Comprehensive Testing
-- 45 testów (25 funkcjonalnych + 20 a11y)
+- 45 tests (25 functional + 20 a11y)
-- 100% pokrycie kodu
+- 100% code coverage
 - Performance metrics
 - Bundle size optimization

-### ✅ Integracja z systemem
+### ✅ System Integration
 - Routing updates
 - Navigation integration
 - Data folder synchronization
 - Export management

-## Dlaczego modułowa architektura?
+## Why Modular Architecture?

-1. **Łatwość utrzymania** - każda sekcja jest niezależna
+1. **Maintainability** - each section is isolated
-2. **Reużywalność** - sekcje można wykorzystać w innych komponentach
+2. **Reusability** - sections can be reused across components
-3. **Testowanie** - łatwiejsze testowanie izolowanych sekcji
+3. **Testability** - easier to test isolated sections
-4. **Performance** - lazy loading poszczególnych sekcji
+4. **Performance** - lazy loading of individual sections
-5. **Współpraca zespołowa** - różne osoby mogą pracować nad różnymi sekcjami
+5. **Team Collaboration** - different team members can work on different sections

-Ta struktura jest teraz zgodna z wzorcem Alert i innymi komponentami w projekcie!
+This structure now aligns with the Alert pattern and other components in the project!